 If you were to look in my closest, you’d think I was sponsored by Nike—no sign of Reebok and very few Underarmour.
 This may be the complete opposite for you.
-As I was observing all the brands in my room, I questioned their role and effect—why this brand, how does it affect me, does it even affect me, did I bend backwards to attain it, and what does it say about who I am or aspire to be?
+As I was observing all the brands in my room, I questioned their role and effect—why this brand?
+What are the effects?
+And what does it say about who I am or aspire to be?

-The concept of brands, and the way we use them throughout our lives, says a lot about human consciousness and our hardwiring for connection.
+The concept of brands and the way we use them throughout our lives reveals the dispositions of the human condition.
 As Debbie Millman says in the Introduction of her latest and highly insightful book, Brand Thinking and Other Noble Pursuits:

 The word ‘brand’ is derived from the Old Norse word brandr, which means to ‘burn by fire.’
 From this 11th-century Northern Germanic origin, the word has blazed a mighty path into the vernacular of the 21st-century modern life.
 Ancient Egyptians marked their livestock with hot irons, and the process was widespread in Europe during the Middle Ages, not to mention in the American West centuries later.
 Such branding helped ranchers, both ancient and contemporary, to separate cattle after they grazed in communal ranges; in addition, herders with quality livestock were able to distinguish themselves from those ranchers with inferior animals.
 The dynamics of the brand reputation helped build better businesses even back then, and the role of the brand—a barometer of value—has continued ever since.